WHITE-HAT786/PUBG-PHISING/README.md

 ## ABOUT TOOL :

-Saycheses is a bash based script which is officially made for termux from this tool can hack you victims camera by simple offer page.
+PUBG-PHISING IS A PHISING TOOL WICH IS USED TO PHISH A PUBG ACCOUNT OF YOUR VICTIM.
 This tool works on both rooted Android device and Non-rooted Android device.

 ## AVAILABLE ON :